 To an admiring Bog!

 The truth is, being nobody is freedom.
-It’s independence from worries you and/or others might have on yourself, because you don’t strive to be liked.
+It’s independence from worries society’s different expectations of what a Person should be; you’re free because you don’t strive to be liked.
 It’s the status at which you’re able to wiggle without worrying of eyes judging your every decision.
 Your validation comes from within, a resilience that is both the cause and effect of being Nobody.

 However, it’s not: